ropensci/roweb3/content/blog/2023-07-21-news-july-2023/index.md

 You can now use cran.dev shortlinks: `https://cran.dev/{package}`, `https://docs.cran.dev/{package}` to fly directly to the r-universe dev page or html manual for any CRAN package!

 Example: <https://cran.dev/xml2> and <https://docs.cran.dev/xml2>.
-### Open Call for rOpenSci Champions Program Applications!

-We are pleased to open the call for the second cohort of Champions and Mentors for the rOpenSci Champions Program 🎉 !

-This 12-month-long program will continue to support our goal of identifying, recognizing, and rewarding passionate community members who help the community grow and improve.
-The activities include cohort-based training, project development, and personal mentorship.

-You can apply, for being a _champion_ or a _mentor_, until **September 4th**.

-More information on eligibility, timeline, curriculum, application process, etc. is [on the program webpage](https://ropensci.org/blog/2023/07/14/call-champions-program/).
 ### Community call: Mentoring & training program for Scientific Open Source Champions

 Tuesday, 25 July 2023 14:00 UTC.
 [More info](/commcalls/july2023-championprogram/).